 Interim Policy on Gluten Content Statements in the Labeling and Advertising of Wines, Distilled Spirits, and Malt Beverages

-The Alcohol and Tobacco Tax and Trade Bureau (TTB) May 24, 2012 ruling reiterates the pre Food Allergen Act of 2004 and the gluten-free proposed labeling -- working definition of gluten-free based upon FDA compliance guidelines on the use of the term “free” under misbranding penalties.
-Thus until a US definition for gluten-free in labeling exists or is set by the FDA, the former (and current) use of “free” is affirmed as the regulation.
-Essentially, the TTB will not pre-suppose or follow a regulation until it exists.
-(The proposed FDA gluten-free regulation replaces zero “free” and allows gluten (below a 20 ppm level for a legal gluten-free claim.)
+The Alcohol and Tobacco Tax and Trade Bureau (TTB) May 24, 2012 ruling reiterates the pre Food Allergen Act of 2004 and the Gluten-free Labeling Definition in 2013 .
+The TTB will likely review the current rulings in light of the FDA gluten-free regulation that replaces zero “free” and allows gluten (below a 20 ppm level for a legal gluten-free claim.)
 Links to both TTB press release and TTB complete ruling.

 FDA, USDA and TTB share regulatory responsibility for the foods and drinks in the US.
 A regulation in one agency may or may not be the same as in other agencies.

-- TTB is responsible for the labeling of beers made with malted barley and hops
+- TTB is responsible for the labeling of "malt beverages" or beers made with malted barley and hops, not the FDA.

-FDA regulated beers free of barley are sorghum, millet, rice, and yes, even bananas, or combinations of these ingredients.
-Examples include: Budweiser's Redbridge Beer, Bard's Tale Beer, New Grist Beer, Sprecher Brewery Mbege and Shakparo Beers, Schnitzerbräu Gluten-Free Beer, New Planet Beer, Celia Saison and Green's Gluten-Free Beers.
+Examples of FDA regulated beers include: Budweiser's Redbridge Beer, Bard's Tale Beer, New Grist Beer, Sprecher Brewery Mbege and Shakparo Beers, Schnitzerbräu Gluten-Free Beer, New Planet Beer, Celia Saison and Green's Gluten-Free Beers.
+An example of a TTB regulated malt beverage would be Omission.

-TTB regulated beers with barley malt claim that the malt has been processed to render the final product gluten-free.
+TTB regulated beers with barley malt and hops may claim that the malt has been crafted/treated/processed to remove gluten in the final product, such as Omission beers.
 Under the TTB May 24, 2012, ruling these products cannot use the “gluten-free” claim.
-However, labels and advertisements may include truthful and accurate statements, and how a product may represented with specific qualifying statements:
+However, labels and advertisements may include truthful and accurate statements, and if a gluten content statement is used it must be one of the following qualifying statements:

 - “Product fermented from grains containing gluten and [processed or treated or crafted] to remove gluten.
 The gluten content of this product cannot be verified, and this product may contain gluten.”